 It’s not the best for outdoor power walks where you’re walking in a straight line (right, Remy?) unless your dog has some training already.
-(It’s a good choice for my senior dog Ace).
+It was a good choice for my senior dog Ace.

 The rescue I volunteer with uses slip leads for its dogs at adoption events to prevent the dogs from slipping out of their regular collars.
 The reason a slip lead is safer for them is because it gently tightens around their necks under tension.

 5. It’s nice for quickly leashing a loose dog.

 Yes, you can quickly slip this on your own dog, but it’s also helpful if you need to leash any other random dog you come across.
 It’s not always safe to reach down and grab a dog’s collar, not to mention fumbling around to clip a leash to the D-ring.

 Sometimes it’s just quicker and safer to loop a slip lead around the pup’s neck.
 I know I’ve helped a couple of lost dogs get home and there was one little dog who tried to bite me if I reached for his collar.
 However, he wanted to remain close enough so I could’ve easily thrown a slip lead over him.